tracespace/tracespace/packages/pcb-stackup/README.md

 #### mask board shape with outline

-In constructing the stackup, a "mechanical mask" is constructed and applied to the final image to remove the image wherever there are drill hits.
+When constructing the stackup, a "mechanical mask" is built and applied to the final image to remove the image wherever there are drill hits.
 If the `maskWithOutline` option is passed as true, the stackup function will also add the board outline to this mechanical mask, effectively (but not literally) using the outline layer as a [clipping path](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/clipPath) for the final image.

-Currently, this is only guaranteed to work if the outline layer is one or more fully-enclosed loops and the tool width used to draw the outline remains constant.
+`maskWithOutline` works best if the outline layer is one or more fully-enclosed loops.
+If your board outline is not working, please open an issue to see if we can improve the masking process.

 ### layer types